-[] For All Nominees [] Withhold On All Nominees [] For All Except
+[ ] For All Nominees [ ] Withhold On All Nominees [ ] For All Except

-NOTE: If you do not wish your shares voted "FOR" a particular nominee, mark the "FOR ALL EXCEPT" box and strike a line through that nominee's name.
-Your shares shall be voted for the remaining nominees.
+NOTE: If you do not wish your shares voted "FOR" a particular nominee, mark the "FOR ALL EXCEPT" box and strike a line through that the name(s) of the nominee(s).
+Your shares shall be voted for the remaining nominee(s).

-2. Proposal to approve the election of Coopers & Lybrand L.L.P., Certified Public Accountants, as the independent auditors of the corporation.
+2. Proposal to approve the selection of Coopers & Lybrand L.L.P., Certified Public Accountants, as the independent auditors of the corporation.